chromaui/learnstorybook.com/content/intro-to-storybook/react/en/deploy.md

           # refer to https://www.learnstorybook.com/intro-to-storybook/react/en/deploy/
           projectToken: project-token
           token: ${{ secrets.GITHUB_TOKEN }}
-          # the name of the folder where Storybook will be exported into.
-          storybookBuildDir: storybook-static
 ```

 <div class="aside"><p>For brevity purposes <a href="https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets">GitHub secrets</a> weren't mentioned.
 Secrets are secure environment variables provided by GitHub so that you don't need to hard code the <code>project-token</code>.</p></div>